RoadieHQ/marketing-site/content/docs/getting-started/adding-components/index.md

 ## Configuring Backstage to auto discover github repositories using the github discovery processor

-The Roadie team can configure your backstage instance to auto discover catalog yaml files created in your github repositories.
-To do this, please contact one of us and we will be happy to configure it for you.
+The Roadie team can configure your Backstage instance to auto discover `catalog-info.yaml` files created in your GitHub repositories.
+To do this, please contact us via Slack and we will be happy to configure it for you.

 We will need a url pattern to discover the catalog files.